Troubleshoot load balancing in GKE

 The Backend Service Drain Timeout parameter is unset by default and has no effect.
 If you set the Backend Service Drain Timeout parameter and activate it, the load balancer stops routing new requests to the endpoint and waits the timeout before terminating existing connections.

-We recommend setting the Drain Latency to 1 minute.
-If 500 errors persist, estimate the total occurrence duration and add double that time to the latency.
+If 500 errors persist, estimate the total occurrence duration and add double that time to the estimated drain latency.
 This ensures that your Pod has enough time to drain gracefully before being removed from the service.
 You can adjust this value if it's too long for your specific use case.

 Alternatively, you can estimate the timing by examining the deletion timestamp from the Pod and the timestamp when the endpoint was removed from the NEG in the Cloud Audit Logs.